Hijikata Toshizō: In popular culture

+Hijikata appears in the 2014 historical fiction novel The Soldier and the Samurai.(ISBN 1500183059) In 2024, the story of Hijikata served as a backdrop for the 27th Detective Conan movie The Million-Dollar Pentagram.
+Hijikata is a antagonist in anime series Ao no Miburo.

 Hijikata is one of the main characters in the 2014 video game Ryū ga Gotoku Ishin!, voiced by Nakamura Shidō II.
 He has the visual likeness of previous series antagonist Yoshitaka Mine.

-Hijikata also appears in the mobile game Fate/Grand Order as a limited 5-Star Berserker-class Servant.
-He debuted during the GUDAGUDA 2: Meiji Restoration event, and his Noble Phantasm is known as Shinsengumi, which gets stronger as his HP dwindles.
+Hijikata appeared in the 2024 drama "With You I Bloom: The Shinsengumi Youth Chronicle" based on the 1963 Shinsengumi manga by Osamu Tezuka.
+He was portrayed by Shogo Sakamoto.